wilcc/all-about-that-text/README.md

 3. Grab the text from the input box element.
 Do some research to find out what property it's in, but I'll tell you that it's NOT in `.innerText`!
 4. Pass that value to the appropriate back-end function for the button the user pressed, which should spit us back out what the user wanted.
 5. Pass that value to our printing helper function.
 6. Stretch goal: clear out the text the user typed in and re-focus the input box.
 This is nice for the user and also for testing your app; it'll make it much much faster to try different inputs with different buttons.
 Both will use the input box element, and for the first part, you can use the same property you used to READ the input box's text, but this time you can WRITE to it.
-For the focus part, there's a method for that; just figure out what it is and then call it!
+For the focus part, there's a method for that; just figure out what it is and then call it! **NOTE**: once again, you COULD reload the page for clearing the input box, but don't do it!
+7. If you completed the previous step, you could add the input-box-focus code to the global scope, so that we also focus the input box when the page loads up.
+This will be nice for the user but especially nice for the development process, as your live server will be reloading the page all the time, and it'll be nice not to have to find that input box every time!

 **Testing Your Function**